-EBR School Board unanimously votes to select Lamont Cole as superintendent; Smith named deputy
+EBR School Board unanimously votes to select LaMont Cole as superintendent

 "I'm really sad at how this process went," said Emily Soule, who joined the panel this year.

 The selection wasn't without its problems, though.
 The panel seemed poised to approve Cole quickly, then the discussion devolved around who should negotiate a contract ahead of an Aug.
 1 ratification.
-Board member Nathan Rust accused his colleagues of devolving into politics as usual.
+Board member Nathan Rust accused his colleagues of falling into politics as usual.

-It wasn't immediately clear when Cole would start his new job or resign his position on the Metro Council.

-Louisiana State Superintendent of Education Cade Brumley, who met with the board Monday, said he was encouraged that the district had stepped to the edge of the abyss of not having a leader and then charging through.
+The board initially had 11 candidates for its latest round of interviews, including Sito Narcisse, whom the board essentially fired last winter.
+Narcisse pulled his name from contention just before interviews were scheduled for 4 p.m.
+Wednesday, and the board quickly decided that it would only interview Cole.

 Trending News